What to do first.

-We will arrange to transfer your loved one to our funeral home at a time to suit you, then make a time to meet with you and discuss your thoughts around funeral arrangements.
+With your permission, we will transfer your loved one into our care, and make a time to meet with you and discuss your thoughts around funeral arrangements.

 When someone dies while in care

-When someone dies in the hospital, hospice or nursing home medical staff will contact the doctor to issue a death certificate.
-The nursing staff will notify the next of kin and will usually prepare the deceased so you will be able to spend time with them before having us transfer the deceased into our care.
+When someone dies in the hospital, hospice or nursing home medical staff will contact the doctor to issue a cause of death certificate.
+The nursing staff will notify the next of kin and will usually prepare the deceased so you will be able to spend time with them before we transfer them into our care.